Predicting competitions by combining conditional logistic regression and subjective Bayes: An Academy Awards case study: Case study: 2019 Academy Award for Best Picture

 \section{Case study: 2019 Academy Award for Best Picture}

 The Academy of Motion Picture Arts and Sciences is a semi-secretive body of film professionals that annually issues awards for meritorious films.
 The Academy Awards, more popularly known as the Oscars, are given out in many categories, from technical categories like ``sound editing'' to highly coveted honors for the Best Actor and Actress and Best Director, culminating in Best Picture, for which up to ten films can be nominated (expanded from five in recent years).
+All members of the Academy are eligible to vote for Best Picture, and this award relies on a preferential voting system in which members rank the nominees in order of preference.
+This preferential voting system was introduced after 2009; prior to this the Academy issued awards based on whichever film captured the plurality of votes.
+Note the SB-PCLR implementation in this case study does not accommodate information related to the preferential data, as it is not publicly available.
+More details about the structure and voting for the Academy Awards can be found here \citep{Gray2020how}.

-As mentioned in Section \ref{sec:intro}, this case study focuses on predicting the 2019 Academy Award for Best Picture using historical data from 1950-2018 and considering various choices of $\omega$ and $\bm{\phi}$.
+As mentioned in Section \ref{sec:intro}, this case study focuses on predicting the winner of the 2019 Academy Award for Best Picture using historical data from 1950-2018 and considering various choices of $\omega$ and $\bm{\phi}$.
 This case study is a re-analysis of data which were previously used to make probabilistic predictions using standard logistic regression with no subjective effects \citep{Wilson2019we}.

 The eight films under consideration for Best Picture in 2019 were \textit{A Star is Born}, \textit{Black Panther}, \textit{BlacKKKlansman}, \textit{Bohemian Rhapsody}, \textit{Green Book}, \textit{Roma}, \textit{The Favourite}, and \textit{Vice}.
-For this analysis, we rely on the same historical model and predictors we used previously \citep{Wilson2019we} so that we may compare our subjective Bayesian conditional logistic regression approach to the standard unconditional logistic regression analysis used previously.
+For this analysis, we rely on the predictors we used previously \citep{Wilson2019we} so that we may compare our SB-PCLR approach to the standard unconditional logistic regression analysis used previously.
+For the SB-PCLR approach, we perform analysis via MAP estimation in the context of an online application, and we use a Metropolis sampler to provide credible intervals for inferences on $\bm{\beta}$ and probability predictions.
+We compared these approaches to ABMA and LASSO approaches described in Sections \ref{subsec:ABMA} and \ref{subsec:LASSO}.